liandrea4/liandrea4.github.io/knit/speckled_space_socks.md

 - 2/5/2021: Started!

 - 2/8/2021: The sock was too big :( Unstretched, it was about the size of Joe's Owlie socks (after he's been wearing them so they're a little stretched out).
 I offered them to Joe but he said I should make a pair for myself so I decided to frog and make the small size instead.
 Of course, like a dingus, I forgot to take a picture before frogging.
-I had reached row 16 on the medium chart..
+I had reached row 16 on the medium chart.\
 Finished 1 chart repeat of the small size!
 Fits well so far!
 Progress picture and picture with Lacy :)
 <img src="media/speckled_space1.jpg" style="max-width: 47%" /> &emsp; <img src="media/speckled_space_lacy.jpg" style="max-width: 47%" />